How to Test Your DLP Policy — Free Tool & Complete Guide

 Zero Incidents Doesn't Mean Zero Risk

-Each phase builds on the previous.
-Start with the basics, escalate to evasion, and finish by fixing the regex patterns behind every gap you found.
+Each step builds on the previous.
+Start with test files, escalate to evasion, generate a report, and finish by fixing the regex patterns behind every gap you found.

 Baseline — Can Data Leave At All?